 I often wondered about Grandfather’s lack of church attendance.
 I asked my mother.
 “He’s a Methodist,” she explained.
 Yet as I got older and wiser the idea that my Grandfather didn’t have to go to church because he was a Methodist began to wane.
 That couldn’t be it.
 There had to be a better reason.
 But what could it be?
 Only thirty-five years later did I finally learn the truth.

 My older brother, Will, clued me in during a rambling conversation about the family we were having a few years back.
-“Pop told me he didn’t go to church because during the Spanish flu epidemic, people were told not to congregate in public places.”
+“Pop told me he didn’t go to church because during the Spanish flu epidemic people were told not to congregate in public places.”

-Yet he told Will this in 1969.
+Yet he told my brother this in 1969.
 The Spanish flu epidemic had occurred in 1919, more than fifty years before.
 This is the reason Grandfather would not attend divine service?
 Does this strike you as odd?
 I mean, after the epidemic waned, were people supposed to avoid attending church for the next fifty years?
 Didn’t the US Public Health Service advise people they could go back into public places, including church, after the Spanish Influenza finally stopped?
 Certainly they must have, don’t you think?

 Presumably he thought the place so contaminated with germs that a sane person dare not venture in.
-Those foolish enough to have done so must have come reeling out of the sanctuary so afflicted with tuberculosis and St. Vitus dance as to expire immediately on the church steps.
+Those foolish enough to have done so must have come reeling out of the sanctuary so afflicted with Spanish flu, malaria or St. Vitus dance as to expire immediately on the church steps.
 No wonder the Methodists built a new church in 1970 and moved.